gursoyege/gursoyege.github.io/_pages/about.md

 I am a postdoctoral researcher at LAAS-CNRS in Toulouse, France, where I am a member of the Gepetto team.
 I mainly work with Vincent Bonnet (LAAS, IPAL Singapore), Nicolas Mansard (LAAS, ANITI) and Joao Cavalcanti Santos (LIRMM, Université de Montpellier, France).

-Previously I worked at LIRMM as a research engineer in robotics.
-After that, I completed my PhD in Université de Montpellier, France and Monash University, Australia under supervision of Andrea Cherubini (LS2N, Ecole Centrale de Nantes, France) and Dana Kulić (Monash University).
-Then, I worked at Université of Montpellier and LIRMM as a temporary assistant professor and researcher.
+Previously, I worked at Université de Montpellier and LIRMM as a temporary assistant professor and researcher.
+I completed my PhD at Université de Montpellier, France, and Monash University, Australia, under the supervision of Andrea Cherubini (LS2N, École Centrale de Nantes, France) and Dana Kulić (Monash University).
+Prior to my PhD, I worked at LIRMM as a research engineer in robotics.
 My full [CV](/cv/), list of [publications](/publications/), and [teachings](/teaching/) are available.

 My research focuses on manipulation, predictive control, robot perception, and learning methods for robotics.
 I am also interested in agricultural robotics, dual-arm control, out-of-distribution problems, certification and verification methods.